OpsDataHub/data_analytics_portfolio/Proj_3/README.md

 Data shows here that most popular age groups are between 1994 - 2000 (aged 22 - 27) the increase could suggest that with the rise in popularity, more k-pop idols are making their debut to meet the global demand.
 The decline from 2000 could potentially be due to k-pop idols who have not yet made their debut and are still undergoing the training process.

-While some countries (Japan, Taiwan) showed that that there were more females than males, the data here reinfornces the fact that there are more male idols than female.
+While some countries (Japan, Taiwan) showed that that there were more females than males, the data here reinfornces the fact that there are more male idols than female by 6.41%.

 </details>